 As long as there’s a decent depth, it’s sure to draw the little bugs to your yard.
 Therefore, birdbaths aren’t going to work as well.

 With an added water source, you’re going to get quite a few extra mosquitoes.

 These classic little irritants also rely on water for breeding, so be prepared for this added consequence.

 The good thing here though is that if you’re attracting mosquitoes, it’s only a matter of time before you attract your true prey — the coveted dragonfly.
 So be patient and invest in a natural bug repellent until then.

 Joe-Pye weed, black-eyed Susan, yarrow, borage, and coneflowers are all great flowering plants dragonflies are attracted to.

-There are about 3000 species of dragonflies, most of which live in tropical areas.
+There are about 3000 species, most of which live in tropical areas.
 They are often mistaken for damselflies.

-The dragonfly diet mainly consists of flying insects such as mosquitoes, flies, moths, midges, butterflies, and even smaller dragonflies.
+Their diets mainly consist of flying insects such as mosquitoes, flies, moths, midges, butterflies, and even smaller dragonflies.